 INTRODUCTION

 Earthquakes are one of the major catastrophic events that render serious damage to the buildings and infrastructure systems.
-Buildings, primarily, old reinforced concrete buildings have experienced severe damage, and in some cases collapse, due to seismic events.
-The fatality and the monetary losses directly depend on the exposure conditions of the area experiencing the seismic event [[1], [2], [3]].
-The primary cause of building damage, of about 88%, is due to ground shaking which is the major reason for huge economic and human losses [4].
-[1–4]For example, the economic loss was about 120 Billion USD in Japan due to the 1995 Kobe earthquake [4].
-Such a high magnitude of losses can prove detrimental to the economy of the nation as it requires huge funds and time to restore to the pre-seismic conditions.
-This magnitude of the economic and human loss number can be higher if the infrastructural systems and buildings are not designed for seismic forces and ageing effects like corrosion.[5]
-[6][7]Recognizing this fact, a study in the domain of seismic hazard assessment of ageing infrastructure like bridges has been done by various researchers – as these are vital aspects economically and strategically for the nation[8–11] [[6], [7], [8], [9]].
-Hence, seismic vulnerability assessment for RC structures is important as they have exposure to high fatality numbers during an earthquake event.
+Across the globe, old reinforced concrete buildings have experienced substantial damage, and in some cases collapse, from seismic events.
+The primary cause of building damage, of about 88%, is due to ground shaking which is the major reason for huge economic and human losses and this is directly dependent on the exposure conditions of the area [1–4].
+For example, the economic loss was about 120 Billion USD in Japan due to the 1995 Kobe earthquake [4].
+Such a high magnitude of losses can prove detrimental to the economy of the nation as it requires large funds and time to restore to the pre-seismic conditions.
+This magnitude of the economic and human loss number can be higher if the infrastructure systems and buildings are not designed for seismic forces.
+In addition to the seismic risk, there exists several other deterioration phenomena when the structures are exposed to harsh environmental conditions – this includes sulphate attack, carbonation, corrosion, etc. Corrosion in the RC structures is the most widely observed phenomena that has a substantial effect on service life of the structure [5].
+This premature degradation of RC buildings due to corrosion is a major concern for safety against earthquakes and subsequently the negative environmental impact it has due to its material consumption in retrofit and repairs.
+The deterioration of RC structure due to corrosion only was found to be 70-90% of the investigated cases [6].
+It was estimated that a total value of $2.5 trillion (USD) is the cost of corrosion globally, and this is equivalent to 3.4% of the global GDP.
+However, for some countries, it can be as high as 5% of their annual GDP [7].
+This when combined with the seismic event, the corrosion cost can be much higher.
+Recognizing this fact, a study in the domain of seismic hazard assessment of ageing infrastructure like bridges has been done by various researchers – as these are vital aspects economically and strategically for the nation – while similar research work for building structures are still at its infancy [8–11].
+Hence, seismic vulnerability assessment for RC buildings is important as they have exposure to high fatality numbers during an earthquake event.
+Along with exposure to the high number of human lives, RC buildings also host important business offices, critical agencies, and manufacturing units; and the failure of RC buildings can have an immediate effect on the economy and daily life of the people.